nphorsley59/Handwritten_Digits/README.md

 I used another commonly used classification method, K-nearest Neighbor, to group images by digit.

 #### 3. Neural Network
+More advanced machine learning methods, such as neural networks, were not something I had much experience with before this project.
+I thought this project would be a great opportunity to attempt to build a simple neural network model.
+The dataset is well-established and I could compare my results with other methods.

 ### <div align="center">Resources</div>
 https://www.kaggle.com/c/digit-recognizer